-Special emphasis for this course is on teaching in an inclusive environment and specific teaching approaches appropriate for the individual different characteristics of exceptional learners.
+Special emphasis for this course is on teaching students with special needs in a general education classroom.
+Students will plan specific teaching approaches appropriate for the different characteristics of exceptional learners.
 The course explores the roles and collaboration between special education teachers and general education teachers.